Judge-ment day: Indians set to meet slugger, Yankees in ALDS

-CLEVELAND (AP) — They ran away with their division again, and streaked to history, 102 wins and home-field advantage throughout the AL playoffs.
+CLEVELAND (AP) — They ran away with their division again, and streaked to history, 102 wins and home-field advantage throughout the American League playoffs.
 The Cleveland Indians have had a special season.

 A new one, the only one, is about to begin.